HLovelady/E-Commerce-Back-End/README.md

  3. Source and seed the database by running the ``` schema.sql ``` file and ``` seeds/index.js ```
  4. Finally, run ``` npm start ``` to begin the server

-## Testing
+## Usage
 ------------
-No tests written for this project!
+Below is a walk-through video for how to use this application.
+It will be initialized from the command line, and the routes will be run through the insomnia application.

 ## Contribution
 ------------

-Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine